Homemade Harissa Seasoning

 Homemade harissa seasoning ingredients

 • Five key spices- cumin, coriander, smoked paprika, garlic powder, and ground caraway, form the basis of this powder.
 In traditional harissa paste the garlic would be fresh.
 I’ve substituted garlic powder to make this spice blend easier to make and store.
 The cumin, coriander and caraway are bought in whole spice form, roasted and then ground.
-Feel free to use already ground cumin and coriander, but I’ve never seen caraway seeds sold as a powder and the caraway flavor adds a key nuttiness to the seasoning.
+Feel free to use already ground cumin and coriander, but I’ve never seen caraway seeds sold as a powder and the caraway flavor adds a key nuttiness to the seasoning, though it is optional since it is a more subtle addition.

 roasting cumin, coriander and caraway seeds.